01 Jun 5 FAQs to Learn How Home Insulation Works in the Summer

 In most homes we provide services to, we see insulation that was improperly installed or not installed at all in some areas.
 It is very common for us to see little to no insulation in the attic.
 You can go to your attic and look around; if you can see your ceiling joists, you need additional insulation.

-Frequently, homes have a minimum amount of insulation, which is required by building codes, but this isn’t sufficient or proper insulation.
+Frequently, homes maintain a minimum amount of insulation, which building codes require.
+However, the standards do not provide sufficient or proper insulation.
 The result are homes with:

 - drafty areas.